cdeccio/byu-cs460-f2025/05-hw-network-layer/README.md

  38. Based on your observations, where does reassembly happen?

  39. How many total IP fragments result from the fragmentation of the ICMP request?
+Hint: because the ICMP header is contained in the first fragment, Wireshark will make the first packet look like an ICMP packet, until you look more closely at the IP header.

- 40. What is the size of the payload of each IP fragment, i.e., excluding the IP packet header?
+ 40. What is the size of the payload of each IP fragment of the ICMP request, i.e., excluding the IP packet header?
+Hint: make sure you are looking at the values in the IP header to point you in the right direction.

- 41. What is the offset value of each fragment, in eight-byte words?
+ 41. What is the offset value of each fragment of the ICMP request, in eight-byte words?

- 42. What is the combined size of the IP datagrams of all fragments, including the IP packet headers?
+ 42. What is the combined size of the IP datagrams of all fragments of the ICMP request, including the IP packet headers?